 This sensor is intended to check the mail server functionality by sending and receiving test emails.
 It must use a dedicated mailbox, and it removes test emails from the mailbox automatically.

-Folder sensor allows observing folder content.
+The folder sensor allows observing folder content.
 The sensor can trigger alert when the file is deleted and on various other conditions.

 NetCrunch contains a single sensor that allows monitoring files using one of the five common protocols.
-You can monitor file size, file changes, accessibility or when it has been updated (file age).
+You can monitor file size, file changes, accessibility, or when it has been updated (file age).

 The sensor renders the page like a web browser, it loads all resources and runs scripts.
 It's intended for monitoring modern pages or applications.
 It supports standard login and custom login forms.